 fbpx

-How Much is a Workers’ Compensation Settlement?
+How Much Is a Workers’ Compensation Settlement

 Workers in North Carolina have two options when it comes to receiving workers’ compensation benefits.
 The first (and most common) option is to have medical expenses covered as they arise and to receive weekly payments for disability benefits (for those who qualify).